 - interest in investigating and offering reasoned views about moral and ethical issues

 Pupils’ social development is shown by their:

-- Use of a range of social skills in different contexts, for example working and socialising with other pupils, including those from different religious, ethnic and socio-economic backgrounds
+- use of a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds

 Pupils’ cultural development is shown by their:

-- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage and those of others
+- understanding and appreciation of the wide range of cultural influences that have shaped their own heritage

-At Southmoor Academy we are keen to promote all four of these important values so that we help produce well rounded individuals that go on to be balanced citizens and valued members of society.
+At Southmoor Academy, we are keen to promote all four of these important values so that we help produce well rounded individuals that go on to be balanced citizens and valued members of society.
 Our Director of SMSC for Southmoor Academy is Mr S. Wareham.
 Should you wish to speak to him about SMSC at Southmoor Academy then please contact the school office.